Val Belluna: sport and culture, good food and events

 One territory, its features, its municipalities

 The Bellunese area is a wide basin.
 Its northern side is delimited by mountains: the Serva, the Monti del Sole, the Vette Feltrine, and the Schiara.
-The Schiara includes the Gusela del Vescovà ("the bishop's needle"), the symbol of this area, standing out for its peculiar shape: it's a 40 metre high pinnacle looking like a needle.
+The Schiara includes the Gusela del Vescovà("the bishop's needle"), the symbol of this area, standing out for its peculiar shape: it's a 40 meter high pinnacle looking like a needle.

 The southern side of the Bellunese is delimited by the Alpago Basin, the Monte Grappa, and the Belluno Prealps, including the Nevegal.
 The valley stetches for about 50 km along the Piave River and covers the southern area of the province of Belluno.